-Creative Shops is a three year programme designed to turn empty shops on town streets into creative shared spaces.
+Creative Shops is a three year programme where empty shops get turned into creative shared spaces.

-Think ‘pop-up’ shop but with a resident theatre maker inside.
-A Creative Shop has open doors inviting everybody in, from passers-by and shoppers to school groups and community groups.
-An average creative shop will deliver workshops, connect artists, exhibit work, create games, devise and perform theatre and generally be a 4, 6 or 8 week blast of colour, fun, audience building and making for an otherwise vacant building.
+Think ‘pop-up’ shop but with an artist as the shopkeeper.
+A Creative Shop invites everybody in, from passers-by and shoppers to school groups and community groups.
+An average creative shop will deliver workshops, connect artists, exhibit work, create games, devise and perform theatre and generally be a 4, 6 or 8 week blast of colour, fun, audience building and making.

-Importantly, and the thing that really makes it work, is that a Creative Shop is ‘on the ground’ – all day.
-It can listen to and hear what the local community think, want and need.
-It not only provides a programme of creative activity, it consults with people who come in, join in, or simply pass by.
+The thing that really makes it work is that a Creative Shop is ‘on the ground’ – all day.
+It can hear what the local community think, want and need.
+It provides a programme of creative activity and it consults with people who come in, join in, or simply pass by.

-This is our second Creative Shops programme and we are in year 1.
-So far, we have had a Creative Shop in Ballyclare, Comber and Carrickfergus with two more planned for Omagh and Magherafelt.
+This is our second Creative Shops programme.
+In 18/19 there’s been Creative Shops in Ballyclare, Comber and Carrickfergus, Magherafelt, Omagh and Enniskillen.
 We will revisit some of these next year and include some new towns.

-The first Creative Shops programme ran from 2015-18.
 The current programme runs until 2021.
-Both have been funded by the Esmee Fairbairn Trust
+It is funded by the Esmee Fairbairn Trust